-schedulers_online

-Returns the amount of schedulers online.
+schedulers_online Returns the amount of schedulers online.
 The scheduler identifiers of schedulers online satisfy the following relationship: 1 <= SchedulerId <= erlang:system_info(schedulers_online).

-For more information, see erlang:system_info(schedulers), and erlang:system_flag(schedulers_online, SchedulersOnline).
+For more information, see erlang:system_info(schedulers) [page 231], and erlang:system_flag(schedulers_online, SchedulersOnline) [page 226].

-smp_support

-Returns true if the emulator has been compiled with smp support; otherwise, false.

-system_version

-Returns a string containing version number and some important properties such as the number of schedulers.

-system_architecture

-Returns a string containing the processor and OS architecture the emulator is built for.

-threads

-Returns true if the emulator has been compiled with thread support; otherwise, false is returned.

-thread_pool_size

-Returns the number of async threads in the async thread pool used for asynchronous driver calls ($driver_async()$) as an integer.

-trace_control_word

-Returns the value of the node's trace control word.
-For more information see documentation of the function get_tcw in "Match Specifications in Erlang", ERTS User's Guide.

-'''

-update_cpu_info

-'''

-The runtime system rereads the CPU information available and updates its internally stored information about the detected CPU topology and the amount of logical processors configured, online, and available.
-If the CPU information has changed since the last time it was read, the atom changed is returned; otherwise, the atom unchanged is returned.
-If the CPU information has changed you probably want to adjust the amount of schedulers online.
-You typically want to have as many schedulers online as logical processors available.

-version

-Returns a string containing the version number of the emulator.

-wordsize

-'''

-Same as {wordsize, internal}

-{wordsize, internal}

-'''

-Returns the size of Erlang term words in bytes as an integer, i.e. on a 32-bit architecture 4 is returned, and on a pure 64-bit architecture 8 is returned.
-On a halfword 64-bit emulator, 4 is returned, as the Erlang terms are stored using a virtual wordsize of half the systems wordsize.

-'''

-{wordsize, external}

-'''

-Returns the true wordsize of the emulator, i.e. the size of a pointer, in bytes as an integer.
-On a pure 32-bit architecture 4 is returned, on both a halfword and pure 64-bit architecture, 8 is returned.
+- smp_support Returns true if the emulator has been compiled with smp support; otherwise, false. - system_version Returns a string containing version number and some important properties such as the number of schedulers. - system_architecture Returns a string containing the processor and OS architecture the emulator is built for. - threads Returns true if the emulator has been compiled with thread support; otherwise, false is returned. - thread_pool_size Returns the number of async threads in the async thread pool used for asynchronous driver calls ([driver_async()]) as an integer. - trace_control_word Returns the value of the node's trace control word.
+For more information see documentation of the function get_tcw in "Match Specifications in Erlang", [ERTS User's Guide]. - version Returns a string containing the version number of the emulator. - wordsize Returns the word size in bytes as an integer, i.e. on a 32-bit architecture 4 is returned, and on a 64-bit architecture 8 is returned.